 A Trade Mark registration also has other advantages.
 For example, few businesses realise that their brands are their most important and valuable assets.
 The law recognises this and therefore regards a trade mark registration as a property right.

 The same applies if you create a new design.
 By registering your new design, you effectively get an exclusive right to use your design in the territory where you desire protection.
 In the European Union, this means you can prevent the unauthorised use of your design by others on any product.
 So if you design a toy character and register that design, you can prevent others from using the design on say, confectionery products.

 Like any other property right, you can use your registered trade mark, or registered design, as collateral for loan or investment finance.
 Trade Mark and Design registrations can also be licensed, transferred and bequeathed like any other property right.
 Trade Mark and Design registrations also have the advantage that they are protected as property rights under the Irish Constitution and the EU Charter of Fundamental Rights, which effectively makes it near impossible for the Government to sequestrate them.

 Copyright law protects your creative works from being copied by others.
-While it is not possible to register Copyright in the European Union, TIERNEY IP can advise you on the steps you need to take in order to stop others from copying your valuable work and how you could grant others a licence so that you can monetize the copyright you enjoy in your work.
+While it is not possible to register Copyright in the European Union, Niall can advise you on the steps you need to take in order to stop others from copying your valuable work and how you could grant others a licence so that you can monetize the copyright you enjoy in your work.

-TIERNEY IP has many years’ experience in registering trade marks, designs and other Intellectual Property rights.
-Our founder, Níall Tierney is authorised to practice on behalf of clients before the Intellectual Property Office of Ireland; the European Union Intellectual Property Office; the United Kingdom Intellectual Property Office and the World Intellectual Property Organization.
-We also work with a network of Intellectual Property lawyers throughout the world.
+Niall has many years’ experience in registering trade marks, designs and other Intellectual Property rights.
+He is authorised to practice on behalf of clients before the Intellectual Property Office of Ireland; the European Union Intellectual Property Office; the United Kingdom Intellectual Property Office and the World Intellectual Property Organization.
+Niall also works with a network of Intellectual Property lawyers throughout the world.